NikoBiele/ConvolutionInterpolations.jl/README.md

 ### Non-uniform Grid Interpolation

 Non-uniform grids are detected automatically.
-All `:a` kernels (`:a0` through `:a7`) fall back to the `:n3` kernel on nonuniform grids, which uses cubic weights equivalent to non-uniform Catmull-Rom splines with 3rd order convergence.
+All `:a` kernels (`:a0` through `:a7`) fall back to the `:n3` kernel on non-uniform grids, which uses cubic weights equivalent to non-uniform Catmull-Rom splines with 3rd order convergence.

 For higher accuracy and derivatives, the `:b` kernels (`:b5` through `:b13`) can be used.
 The maximum derivative order depends on the kernel's continuity class (see [Available Kernels](#available-kernels)).